JulianAssmann/flutter_background/README.md

 `FlutterBackground.initialize(...)` will request permissions from the user if necessary.
 You can call initialize more than one time, so you can call `initalize()` every time before you call `enableBackgroundExecution()` (see below).

-In order to notify the user about upcoming permission requests by the system, you need to know, whether or not the app already has these permissions.
+In order to notify the user about upcoming permission requests by the system, you need to know whether or not the app already has these permissions.
 You can find out by calling

 ```dart
 bool hasPermissions = await FlutterBackground.hasPermissions;